Kwan Hoi-san: Career

 Kwan Hoi-san's cinema career went downhill until the mid-1970s.
 In 1976, he joined TVB, which he didn't leave up until the early 2000s.
 During his television period, he quickly became a great and must-have supporting part in the soaps.
 Not unlike in cinema, Kwan Hoi San was able to perform all kinds of characters in the small screen without troubling his audience.
-He was, from one series to another, a good family man, a Kung-fu master, a machiavellian godfather,a minister of the emperor, a Taoist magician, a firm manager, a historical character or also a traitor to the country.
-The part he was the most often attributed was the one of the patriarch of a rich family in decay, in the long emblematic series of the channel.
+He was, from one series to another, a good family man, a Kung-fu master, a machiavellian godfather, a minister of the emperor, a Taoist magician, a firm manager, a historical character or also a traitor to the country.
+The part he was the most often attributed was that of the patriarch of a rich family in decay, in the long emblematic series of the channel.
 Other stars from TVB have confronted him more than once in the long series of the channel: Chow Yun Fat, Carol Cheng Yu Ling and Simon Yam Tat Wah in Brothers/Tsan Ching (亲情), Adam Cheng Siu Chow in Clan of Intrigues/Chor Lau Heung (楚留香), Andy Lau Tak Wah and Tony Leung Chiu Wai in The Duke of Mount Deer/Luk Ding Kei (鹿鼎记), Felix Wong Yat Wah and Ray Lui Leung Wai in Kung Fu Master of Fat Shan/Fat San Chan Sin Sang (佛山赞先生), Stephen Chow Sing Chi in The Justice of Life/Ta Loi Chi Kong Woo (他來自江湖) or also Lau Ching Wan in The Battle Among The Clans/Dai Heung Kong (大香港).
 In 1982, in The Demi-Gods and Demi-Devils/Tin Lung Pa Po (天龙八部), he crossed the path of Leung Kar Yan, but also Kwan Chung (关聪), one of his sons.

 In the meantime, Kwan Hoi San kept on working in the cinema industry with more or less outstanding parts.
 In the 1980s, just like a Bill Tung Biu, Kwan Hoi San found a second fame within cinema thanks to his successful television career.
 Young filmmakers, including those who knew him from TV sets, rediscovered him, and offered him interesting supporting parts.
 When he was well directed, the result was, for an example, Brothers From Walled City, or Hong Kong, Hong Kong.
 In the latter, he acts an old violent single man who ends up marrying Cherie Chung Chor Hung, an illegal immigrant coming from China and in love with Alex Man Chi Leung.

 Kwan Hoi San had also the honour of presiding over the association of Cantonese opera companies of Hong Kong.